Where is The Best Floating Market Bangkok Has To Offer?

 Enjoy your visit to one of the floating markets in Bangkok.

 Want more markets?
 Check out our guide to Bangkok’s best night markets.
 Heading to Phuket, this guide to Phuket’s island’s markets is a must read.
+Some of our favourite markets are in Hua Hin so add those to your list too.
 For some of the best markets in all of Thailand, Chiang Mai markets will not disappoint.

 About the author: Stephen left Australia in 2016 with a one-way ticket to Thailand